-MEANINGS OF TERMS.
-(THE MOST USED IN DESCRIBING THE JAPANESE TATTOO) WESTERN TERMS ~ -Suit: Tattoo from neck down to the thighs or ankles.
+TATTOO MEANINGS & TERMS.
+WESTERN TERMS ~ -Suit: Tattoo from neck down to the thighs or ankles.
 May have full sleeves, three quarter sleeves half sleeves or no sleeve. -Backpiece: Tattoo on the back, from mid thigh up to the collar line at the neck, classically called a turtle back. -Pants: Tattoo on the legs, Short pants or long pants or a pant leg are the right terms- this is wrongly called "leg-sleeves" as if it were a shirt.
 Tattoos are worn as clothing.
 Different lengths are ended above the knee (depending on body shape) but once extended below the knee it traditionally MUST be continued until the ankles. -Jacket: Tattoo on the back, ribs and arms. -Sleeve: Tattoo on the arms.
 There are full sleeves, three quarter sleeves and half sleeves just like on a shirt.
 These tattoos are worn from the top down - from the collar bone down to just above the wrist, mid fore-arm or just above the ditch (inside elbow bend). -Socks: Tattoo below the knee to the ankle, it is also traditional to put a tattoo on the top of the foot. -Bracelet, Anklet, Necklace: Tattoo at the parameter or edging of a suit as a "hem-line".
 JAPANESE TERMS ~ -Ukiyo e: "Ukiyo e" is the woodblock artwork print, in standard size ("ew key yo ee", it is approximately 5 fists high by 3 & 1/2 fists wide (the most used, most common size is called - Oban size). -Horimono: Specifically describes the classic Japanese style of tattoo, imagery on each person all within one thought - decoratively tattooed like clothing.
 Hori means, master carver, mono means one, one idea, one picture. -Wabori: Means "in the old style" or in the "classic" style.
 Wabori is a word that represents the opposite of modern (this word is used to describe skills done in the old style.
 It could be cooking, it could be drawing, sculpting, decorating etc...). -Irezumi: Means tattoo, it is not-specific to any one style - it does not mean horimono.
 Irezumi is the term for any style of tattooing.
 Any permanent mark in the skin with ink is irezumi. it simply means tattoo, "any" tattoo. -Nukibori: Floating the tattoo imagery on the body yet not connecting them with background.
-Yes It is normal to do “no backgrounding”. -Kamenokogakubori: “Also called the "turtle-shell". if no backgrounding is done then it is a “Nukibori back”.
+Yes It is traditional to do “no backgrounding”.
+Nukibori also refers to the area of skin that is untattooed, untattooed areas can serve to contrast and truly bring a suit together if used masterfully. -Kame no kou gakubori: “Also called the "turtle-shell". if no backgrounding is done then it is a “Nukibori back”.
 Kamenokogakubori is where the subject and background all occupy only the back (including the buttocks and the thighs).
 Traditionally only the tattooer that applied the Kamenokogakubori is allowed to sign the tattoo (the signature is called a "chop"), traditionally he is the tattooer to do the other parts of the body as well but only the back is signed. -Munewari: A suit having a short-sleeved jacket and short pants yet with un-tattooed skin in the front torso - called the river.
 The river is generally sized by using the measurement of the clients own fist.
-A side fist width measured for mid chest (over the heart) and a flat fist width at belly button continued to the thighs (this is not absolute, just a general rule). -Sooushinbori: is the full body suit with no opening on the front torso, and it is from collar to ankles, the arms may be short, mid length or long. -Kantobori & Kansabori: Chest plates are done in two types...
+A side fist width measured for mid chest (over the heart) and a flat fist width at belly button continued to the thighs (this is not absolute, just a general rule). -Soushinbori: is the full body suit with no opening on the front torso, and it is from collar to ankles, the arms may be short, mid length or long. -Kantobori & Kansabori: Chest plates are done in two types...
 The "Kantobori" is the usual, it does not reach the bottom of the pectoral muscle and does not cover the nipple area, it is done from approximately one half inch above the nipple up.
 The collar is approximately the same above the collarbone as a normal t-shirt height.
 And has a flat fist width space between.
 The second kind of chest plate is called "Kansabori", it does include the nipple area and covers the entire chest muscle.
 The Kansabori should only be done by experienced tattooers - as it can look a bit like a colorful female bra if not done just right.
 It depends on the body wearing it as to how much un-tattooed skin is left between each chest plate, a side fist or a flat fist. -Shichibu: (most common sleeve length) Traditionaly the arm is scaled by tenths. the halway point is called 5/10 (five tenths) center - at the elbow / ditch area. but the standard is the 7/10 (seven tenths) sleeves; it is called "Shichibu".

 -HANNYA Often mistakenly thought of only as a mask, Hannya is "not" always represented in mask form as this is specific to actors and stage plays.
 In ukiyo e and other forms of classic Japanese art Hannya is done incarnate (real and alive), as the woman that has lost her graceful self and became an angry, jealous demon, an oni.
 Noh are performances that are very stylized formal Japanese plays of traditional and well known stories, Kabuki is more the working class and less formal plays, in these plays actors use the masks to dress up like a variety of specific beings.... one being Hannya.
 Hannya is specifically used to represent her anger and envy and having been so consumed her that she has turned (possibly permanent, possibly temporary) into a specific type of Oni (demon), there are many stories that contain Hannya and there can be many hannya not just one.
 In it's design it is very important that she be portrayed properly or it will not be Hannya, there should be some traces of humanity left.
 The pointed horns, gleaming eyes, fang-like teeth are combined with a look of resentment and hate, tempered by the expression of suffering around the eyes and disarrayed hair, which indicate passionate emotion thrown into disorder.
 It is also important to show regret in the face for allowing herself to be consumed by these emotions as well, if all of these are not seen or felt when viewing Hannya then it has not been portrayed properly. if only anger, hate and rage are portrayed then the oni portrayed is not necessarily or easily identified as a Hannya oni.
 Also... traditionally the deeper and more extreme the coloring of a face, the deeper run the emotions.